THURSDAY, FEBRUARY 09, 2012

 * Returns:

-* an array of sys_id values for cmdb_ci records downstream of
+* an array of sys_id values for cmdb_ci records upstream from

 * (or affected by) the configuration item referenced by the task's cmdb_ci field and Affected CIs list